History of computing in the Soviet Union: Early history

 In 1936, an analog computer known as a water integrator was designed by Vladimir Lukyanov.
 It was the world's first computer for solving partial differential equations.

 The Soviet Union began to develop digital computers after World War II.
 A universally programmable electronic computer was created by a team of scientists directed by Sergey Lebedev at the Kiev Institute of Electrotechnology in Feofaniya.
 The computer, known as MESM (МЭСМ; Малая Электронно-Счетная Машина, Small Electronic Calculating Machine), became operational in 1950.
 By some authors it was also depicted as the first such computer in continental Europe, even though the Zuse Z4 and the Swedish BARK preceded it.
 The MESM's vacuum tubes were obtained from radio manufacturers.

-The attitude of Soviet officials to computers was skeptical or hostile during the Stalinist era.
-Joseph Stalin considered the computer an evil product of capitalism.
 Government rhetoric portrayed cybernetics in the Soviet Union as a capitalist attempt to further undermine workers' rights.
 The Soviet weekly newspaper Literaturnaya Gazeta published a 1950 article strongly critical of Norbert Wiener and his book, Cybernetics: Or Control and Communication in the Animal and the Machine, describing Wiener as one of the "charlatans and obscurantists whom capitalists substitute for genuine scientists".
 After the publication of the article, his book was removed from Soviet research libraries.

 The first large-scale computer, the BESM-1, was assembled in Moscow at the Lebedev Institute of Precision Mechanics and Computer Engineering.
 Soviet work on computers was first made public at the Darmstadt Conference in 1955.